 Online courses and e-courses

 A class that I started recently, but that has had a huge impact on me is the online course Let’s Start Lettering by Amanda Arneill.
 She is such an amazing lettering artist!
 I love the class and Amanda is an amazing teacher.
 You get practice sheets and videos, material recommendations and many tipps.
 I still haven’t finished the class, but so far I absolutely love it!
 You can check more details on the Let’s Start Lettering Online Course on her website Amanda Arneill (Instagram: @amandaarneill).
-She also offers a new course now called Digitize Your Designs (DYD), which looks great as well.
+Amanda offers a variety of courses, which all look fantastic to me.

 Another amazing artist who offers online classes is Melissa (Instagram: @lissletters).
 She letters with real brushes like Random Olive and all her work looks gorgeous.
 You can check out upcoming classes and her work on her website.